-Finally, an invitation, "Come follow me."
+Our tagline is "Come follow me".
+Make sure our tagline is used with a purpose.
+Showing it can be more powerful than saying it.
+Usage of the tagline in our logo must follow the logo guidelines.
+Our tagline is an invitation, "Come follow me."
 Christ who called the first disciples, also calls each and every one of us to follow him.
 A relatable and inspiring image, the logo of the Eparchy of Edmonton reflects the mission of the Church, to evangelize and share the Good News of the Gospel of Jesus Christ with everyone, no matter where they are on their faith journey.